-During the years ended December 31, 2020, the Company recognized revenue-related party of \$41.8 million, which consists of \$25.0 million of revenue from the achievement of the first patient dosing milestone of the Novartis agreement in the first quarter of 2020 and \$16.8 million of revenue generated from research and development services performed during the year ended December 31,

-2020.
-During the year ended December 31, 2019, Company recognized revenue - related party of \$50.0 million related to the license fee and revenue - related party of \$7.1 million generated from research and development services performed during 2019.
+During the year ended December 31, 2021, we recognized revenue of \$7.6 million which consisted of revenue generated from research and development services.
+During the year ended December 31, 2020, we recognized revenue of \$41.8 million, which consisted of \$25.0 million from the achievement of the first patient dosing milestone of the Novartis agreement in the first quarter of 2020 and \$16.8 million of revenue generated from research and development services performed during the year.
+During the year ended December 31, 2019, Company recognized revenue of \$50.0 million related to the license fee and \$7.1 million from research and development services.

-As of December 31, 2020 and 2019, there was a receivable of \$9.3 million and \$7.1 million, respectively, related to the Novartis Agreement.
-There were no contract assets or contract liabilities as of December 31, 2020 and 2019.
+As of December 31, 2021 and 2020, there was a receivable of \$2.0 million and \$9.3 million, respectively, related to the Novartis Agreement.
+There were no contract assets or contract liabilities as of December 31, 2021 and 2020.